-The nautical traffic rules for preventing
+The nautical traffic rules for preventing collisions

-collisions on the water.
+on the water.

-The length of the anchor rope or chain; 6 to 1 scope means that the length the anchor is 6 times the depth of the water.
+Scope The length of the anchor rope or chain; 6 to 1 scope

-Scope of the anchor rope from the boat to
+means that the length of the anchor rope from the boat to the anchor is 6 times the depth of the water.

-Scupper A hole allowing water to run off the
+Scupper A hole allowing water to run off the deck.

-deck.

-A floating canvas cone held open by wire rings with an opening in the smaller end and a rope bridle at the larger end attached to a line leading to the vessel;

-Sea Anchor used in storm conditions to
+Sea Anchor A floating canvas cone held open by wire rings with an opening in the smaller end and a rope bridle at the larger end attached to a line leading to the vessel; used in storm conditions to

-(a) keep the bow of the boat to the
+(a) keep the bow of the boat to the wind, and

-wind, and